 Meryl Redisch has served as Executive Director of Audubon Society of Portland since July 2003.
-Since that time, she has served on numerous city and statewide stakeholder committees and currently serves as Board Chair for the non profit organization, Friends of Trees and as commissioner on the City of Portland’s Urban Forestry Commission.
+Since that time, she has served on numerous city and statewide stakeholder committees and currently serves as chair of the Portland Urban Forestry Commission.

 Prior to Audubon Society of Portland, Meryl directed TreeUtah, a statewide non-profit organization, based in Salt Lake City that promotes urban forestry, conservation, and community building.
 In this position, she managed a $500,000 project to design plant and maintain forty-one landscape schemes in communities associated with the 2002 Winter Olympics.
 During her tenure in Salt Lake City, Meryl served as a board member for the Utah Non Profit Association, the National Alliance for Community Trees and as a member of the Salt Lake City Parks Board.
 Ms. Redisch spent ten years with the City of New York Department of Parks and Recreation, rising from the position of Urban Park Ranger in Central Park, to Director of Natural Resources for Forest Park in the Borough of Queens.
 Ms. Redisch holds a BS in Environmental Science and Forestry from Skidmore College and a BS in Geography from the University of Utah.